-At Executive Spine Surgery, Dr. Spivak believes in minimally invasive treatments for spinal conditions like a lumbar herniated disc.
+At Executive Spine Surgery of Hackettstown and Newton, Dr. Spivak believes in minimally invasive treatments and back surgery for spinal conditions like a lumbar herniated disc.
 Ninety-percent of herniated discs can be effectively healed with treatments such as exercise, application of ice, physical therapy, spinal injections and pain medication.
 Dr. Spivak believes that surgery should be reserved as a treatment of last resort for those whose pain has not improved or has gotten worse after six months of noninvasive and nonsurgical treatments.

 When Is Surgery The Best Treatment For Lumbar Disc Herniation?

 If you think you have a herniated disc, consult with a board certified neurosurgeon like Dr. Spivak as soon as possible, preferably within six weeks after the onset of your symptoms.
 The sooner you start treatment, the more effective that treatment will be.
 During your consultation, Dr. Spivak will perform a thorough examination of your back and consult with you about the most effective noninvasive treatment options.
 In most cases, nonsurgical treatments will be sufficient to bring about a healing.
 If nonsurgical treatments don't solve the problem after six weeks, Dr. Spivak may suggest endoscopic spine surgery.
 This is a minimally invasive surgical procedure where tiny skin incisions are used to repair a herniated disc.

 Dr. Spivak is the president of Executive Spine Surgery in Hackettstown and Newton, NJ, and a board-certified neurosurgeon for herniated disc back surgery.
 He is recognized worldwide for his expertise in innovative, noninvasive and state-of-the-art endoscopic spinal surgery.